+10.10 Other Actions.

-- 6.9 Other Actions.
-The actions set forth in this Section 6.9 are not professional review actions and do not give rise to hearing or appeal rights.
-Individuals subject to any of the following actions will be immediately notified of the action by certified mail, return receipt requested. - A. Failure to Submit the Required Application or Re-Application Fee.
-If an Applicant fails to submit the required Application Fee when due, the Applicant's application will be deemed voluntarily withdrawn.
-If a Medical Staff Member fails to submit the required Re-Application Fee when due, the Member's Medical Staff membership and Clinical Privileges may be deemed voluntarily relinquished. - B. Failure to Provide New or Updated Application Information.
-If an Applicant or Medical Staff Member fails to provide new or updated information that is pertinent to any question on the application within one (1) week of learning the information, an applicant's application may be deemed voluntarily withdrawn or a member's Medical Staff membership and Clinical Privileges may be deemed voluntarily relinquished.
-Notwithstanding the above statement, if an Applicant or Member fails to make any notification required under Section 4.3(J) within forty-eight (48) hours, his/her application shall be automatically withdrawn or his/her Medical Staff membership and Clinical Privileges shall be automatically suspended or terminated subject to the terms of Section 4.3(J).
+The actions set forth in this Section 10.10 are not professional review actions and do not give rise to hearing or appeal rights.
+Individuals subject to any of the following actions will be immediately notified of the action by certified mail, return receipt requested.

+A. Failure to Provide New or Updated Application Information.

+If an Applicant or Medical Staff Member fails to provide new or updated information that is pertinent to any question on the application within one (1) week of learning the information, an Applicant's application may be deemed voluntarily withdrawn or a Member's Medical Staff membership and Clinical Privileges may be deemed voluntarily relinquished.
+Notwithstanding the above statement, if an Applicant or Member fails to make any notification required under Section 10.1(C)(10) within forty-eight (48) hours, his/her application shall be automatically withdrawn or his/her Medical Staff membership and Clinical Privileges shall be automatically terminated subject to the terms of Section 10.1(C)(10).